-In 2016 we began a collaboration with Fujitsu, Google, IBM, Pivotal, RedHat and SAP that resulted in the creation of the Open Service Broker API.
+In 2016 we began a collaboration with Fujitsu, Google, IBM, VMware, RedHat and SAP that resulted in the creation of the Open Service Broker API.
 This project makes the Cloud Foundry Service Broker API an industry-standard way to connect services to a cloud native platform.
 I am looking forward to the amazing things this collaboration will create.

 We are on track for an exciting second quarter here at the Foundation, and I look forward to seeing you all at the Cloud Foundry Summit in Santa Clara on June 13th.

 A few more things:

 - We published our thoughts on Why Diversity Matters, in response to the immigration ban, and here is how the Open Source community responded.

 - 18F successfully obtained FedRAMP Authorization for cloud.gov – This represents the first completely open source project to achieve FedRAMP Authorization.

 - Here’s how VW drives multi-cloud app strategy with Cloud Foundry.